-The Customer is advised to keep a proof of postage issued by the post office.
-Vaincourt SAS will not be held liable if returns are lost and the Customer has no proof of postage.
+The Customer is advised to keep a proof of postage issued by the transporter.
+Vaincourt SAS will not be held liable if returns are lost and the Customer has no transporter receipt.
 Risks associated with the return of an Order shall be borne by the Customer.
 Should the parcel containing the Order be returned to Vaincourt SAS without having been opened, the cost of returning the Order will be borne by the Customer.

 For returns from countries outside the EU the Customer should declare the goods to be of no commercial value on the customs packing slip to ensure Vaincourt SAS will not have to pay custom duties.
 In the case of an exchange, Vaincourt SAS shall also declare the goods to be of no commercial value on the customs packing slip to ensure the Customer does not have to pay custom duties twice.

 The Customer shall receive a full refund from Vaincourt SAS for the Goods returned.
 The Customer shall bear the cost of returning the Goods to Vaincourt SAS.
-Should the Customer return the entire order, the initial shipping costs (from Vaincourt SAS to the Customer) will be refunded too.
 Refund for the Goods returned will be processed by the original payment method within twenty five days of the Goods being received back by Vaincourt SAS.